 Well, I’m happy to tell you I have those perfect paleo brownies for you today.

-Many “healthy” brownie recipes out there include things like mashed sweet potato or black beans.
-In all honesty, I’m not averse to those ingredients and love sneaking more veggies into meals.
-I have a feeling I’ll probably whip up sweet potato brownies in the future (given my love for all things sweet potato).
+Many “healthy” brownie recipes out there include things like black beans or these sweet potato brownies.
+But in all honesty, I’m not averse to those ingredients and love sneaking more veggies into meals.

 But today, I wanted a classic brownie.
 Or as classic as a paleo brownie can be.
 A brownie recipe with a handful of ingredients that is easy to make and which I know will blow your socks off.

 So what’s in this paleo brownie recipe?
 Simple ingredients like coconut oil, chocolate chips, eggs, coconut sugar, cacao powder, tapioca flour, salt and vanilla extract.
 The only ingredient that’s a little more unique is the espresso powder, but if you’ve made my Paleo Chocolate Cake (a massive reader favorite), you’ll understand why that ingredient is key.